Kmeakin/walrus-report/src/20-reference.md

 A block-expression allows sequencing statements.
 In this respect they are the same as *compound-statements* from C or Java, except that they evaluate to a final value.
-A statement is either a let-statement, which was described earlier in @sec:ref:let-bindings, or an *expression-statement*, which is simply a normal expression terminated by a semicolon - this has the effect of evaluating the expression for its side-effects and discarding the return value.
+A statement is either a let-statement, which was described earlier in @sec:reference:let-bindings, or an *expression-statement*, which is simply a normal expression terminated by a semicolon - this has the effect of evaluating the expression for its side-effects and discarding the return value.
 The return value of a bock-expression is the return value of its trailing expression, or